 There’s nothing better than a homemade pie, so go ahead and stock up on apples at these farms where you can go out and pick your own!

-- Grim’s Greenhouse in Breinigsville hosts a Fall Festival that has a great pick-your-own apple orchard, as well as pumpkins too!
+- Grim’s Family Farms in Breinigsville hosts a Fall Festival that has a great pick-your-own apple orchard, as well as pumpkins too!
 Before you fill your basket with apples, take a trip on the hayride that goes out around the farm.
 And if you haven’t had your fill of corn mazes quite yet, Grim’s also has a 6-acre maze on-site.

 - Stawberry Acres is another great location to pick your own apples.
 They provide containers for your apples and will also give you a ride out to the orchards!
 If you don’t have the time to pick your own, they also have fresh-picked apples ready for purchase.